BJP wins Belgaum LS, Basavakalyan assembly segment, Congress bags Maski assembly seat | Politics

-The BJP won the Belgaum Lok Sabha and Basavakalyan assembly segments in Karnataka while the Congress was able to retain the Maski assembly seat in the April 17 bypolls whose results were declared on Sunday.
+The BJP won the Belgaum Lok Sabha and Basavakalyan assembly constituencies in Karnataka, while the Congress was able to retain the Maski assembly seat in the April 17 bypolls whose results were declared on Sunday.

-According to officials, in Belgaum Lok Sabha constituency Mangala Suresh Angadi won by a margin of 3,986 votes over his nearest rival and Congress candidate Satish Jarkiholi by securing 4,36,868 votes.
+According to officials, in Belgaum Lok Sabha constituency Mangala Suresh Angadi won by a margin of 5,240 votes over her rpt her nearest rival and Congress candidate Satish Jarkiholi by securing 4,40,327 votes.

 While Mangala is the widow of sitting BJP MP and former Minister of State for Railways Suresh Angadi, who died of COVID last year, Jarkiholi is the Congress state working president and Yamakanmardi MLA in Belagavi district.